Deviation Inequalities for R\'{e}nyi Divergence Estimators via Variational Expression: Introduction

 \subsection{Related Work}

-The literature on estimation of information and divergence measures is extensive, hence we will only focus on the literature relevant to R\'{e}nyi divergence estimators, which includes KL divergence estimators as a special case.
-Several estimators of such measures have been proposed and their statistical properties analyzed.
-In this regard, consistency, convergence rates, and minimax rates of various estimators based on plug-in, kernel and k-nearest neighbour methods have been studied in \cite{Wang-2005,Leonenko-2008,Perez-2008,Nguyen-2010,kandasamy2015nonparametric, Jiantao-2015,Singh-Poczos-2016,Moon-2018,Bu-2018,Goldfeld-2020-smoothemp,Yanjun-2020-renyi,Zhao-2020,AZYA-2022} (see also references therein).
-Further statistical properties such as the asymptotic distribution of the estimation error in the flavor of the classical central limit theorem have also been characterized, see e.g. \cite{kandasamy2015nonparametric,SGK-IT-2023,Sreekumar-IT-2025}.
+The literature on estimation of information and divergence measures is extensive, hence we will only focus on the literature relevant to R\'{e}nyi divergence estimators, which includes KL divergence, mutual information and entropy estimators as a special case.
+Several estimators of these measures have been proposed and their statistical properties analyzed.
+In this regard, consistency, convergence rates, and minimax rates of various estimators based on plug-in, kernel and k-nearest neighbour methods have been studied in \cite{Tsybakov-1996,Darbellay-1999,Antos-Ioannis-2001,Paninski-2003,Singh-2003,Kraskov-2004,Goria-2005,Wang-2005,Cai-2006,Leonenko-2008,Perez-2008,haje2009entropy,Nguyen-2010,Pal-2010,Valiant-2011,Poczos-Schneider-2011,Sricharan-2012,Krishnamurthy-2014,kandasamy2015nonparametric, Jiantao-2015,Singh-Poczos-2016,Yihong-Yang-2016,Ioannis-Skoularidou-2016,Noshad-2017,Delatre-Fournier-2017,Valiant-2017,Gao-2018,Moon-2018,Bu-2018,Wisler-2018,berrett2019-knn,Jayadev-2019,Goldfeld-2020-smoothemp,Yanjun-2020-renyi,Yanjun-2020,Zhao-2020,Bulinksi-2021,AZYA-2022,Ryu-2022,berrett2023-twosampfunc,Tsur-2023,Tsur-2024,Mina-2024} (see also references therein).
+Further statistical properties such as the asymptotic distribution of the estimation error in the flavor of the classical central limit theorem have also been characterized, see e.g. \cite{kandasamy2015nonparametric,Moon-2018,berrett2019-knn,berrett2023-twosampfunc,SGK-IT-2023,Sreekumar-IT-2025}.
+While many of the above references assume compactly supported distributions with smooth densities bounded away from zero, some of the results hold more generally.
+Notably, \cite{berrett2019-knn} and \cite{berrett2023-twosampfunc} show that weighted average of Kozachenko–Leonenko estimators \cite{Kozachenko-Leonenko} are minimax-rate optimal for entropy and divergence estimation, respectively, over a general class of locally smooth distributions (which includes multi-variate Gaussians) under the squared error criterion.
+For the same error criterion, \cite{Yanjun-2020} establish minimax rate optimality of a kernel-based entropy estimator over a Lipschitz class of densities supported on $[0,1]^d$.
 Consistency of a neural estimator of R\'{e}nyi divergence has been explored in \cite{Birell-2021}, while minimax convergence rate for neural estimation of KL divergence over a sufficiently regular class of distributions has been established in \cite{sreekumar2021neural}.